zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce-destination.md

 ---

-## When to Use
+## 📌 When to Use

-Use the `CoalesceDestination` option when you want to **fill in missing values** in your database without replacing existing non-null values.
+Use the `CoalesceDestination` option from Entity Framework Extensions when you want to **fill in missing values** in your database without replacing existing non-null values.

 For example: